derailed/motion-awesome/README.md

 ## Issues?
 Try this!

-If you are adding motino-awesome to an existing project, you may run into a common issue with RubyMotion where the added font file is not copied from the resources.
+If you are adding motion-awesome to an existing project, you may run into a common issue with RubyMotion where the added font file is not copied from the resources.
 To fix this simply run a `rake clean` and then try again.

 ## Dependencies